Xavyrr/LOVE/README.md

 - All code and any addition graphics that may be added to this project are by me.
 - This project is not affiliated in any way with Toby Fox, please support the offical release: <a href="https://undertale.com/">[LINK]</a>

+___

+###Building LOVE:
+LOVE isn't able to be build on it's own, you have to add it to LovePotion and then compile that with the [game folder](../master/game) in the root of LovePotion, as well as replace the makefile and meta files with the ones found in this project.

+___

+###Other Links:
 GBAtemp Forum Thread: <a href="https://gbatemp.net/threads/wip-love-a-visual-homebrew-for-fallen-humans.420076/page-3#post-6706194">[LINK]</a>